When SEO was in its infancy, the ranking of web pages depended on the keywords used within a page’s content, and almost nothing else.

 In order to build links with any kind of efficacy, you need to go in with a clear idea of what you want people to link to.
 If you funnel all of your resources into building links for your homepage, you’ll only rob yourself of engagement with some of your more authoritative content, and run the risk of appearing spammy.

-Start off with a thorough audit of your site’s content, looking at the very best blog posts, evergreen content, or even product / service pages, that are going to hold the most value for your target market.
+Start off with a thorough audit of your site’s content, looking at the very best blog posts, evergreen content, or even product or service pages, that are going to hold the most value for your target market.

 With a clear idea of what your best assets are, you’ll have a clear route towards improving and expanding on them, getting your content to the best state possible, and giving your link building campaign a strong foundation from the start.